Super-sensing: 100-Fold enhancement in THz time-domain spectroscopy contrast via superoscillating waveform shaping: Introduction

 \section{Introduction}

 Beginning with Newton, who used prisms to split the colors of sunlight, the science of light has now become ubiquitous in the modern world.
 There is hardly a single field that does not employ optics in some capacity.
-Besides the obvious candidates of physics, chemistry, biology, optical sensing has found a home in disciplines as diverse as art history \cite{Krgener2015} and archaeology \cite{Liggins2022}.
+Beyond its usual setting in physics, chemistry, and biology, optical sensing has found a home in disciplines as diverse as art history \cite{Krgener2015} and archaeology \cite{Liggins2022}.
 A rather recent development in the science of light is the discovery of the phenomenon known as \textit{superoscillation}, where a band-limited signal oscillates faster than its fastest Fourier component within a particular spatial or temporal window \cite{berry2019roadmap, rogers_realising_2020}.
 The experimental realization of the superoscillations in the spatial domain has led to the development of a new sub-wavelength optical microscopy method, where a bright superoscillatory hot spot in a dark field is created to achieve the super-resolution\cite{rogers2012super,rogers2013optical,rogers2018optimising,cheng2022super,li2018achromatic}.